How to Take Care of Agricultural Machines

 3. Remove the battery.
 Batteries are discharged or even break in winter.
 Therefore, it will be cheaper to move the battery to a warmer and drier place than a cold garage or open shed.

 4. A specially equipped room is considered the best place for storing agricultural machinery.
 Unfortunately, not everyone has such an opportunity.
-Therefore, the cabin covering begins to fade under the influence of direct sunlight.
-In this situation, buying the awning will help to avoid unnecessary costs.
+Therefore, the cabin canopy on your expensive John Deere tractor begins to fade under the influence of direct sunlight.
+After some time you might have to get a new John Deere tractor canopy, and maybe instal an awing so it doesn’t happen again.

 5. Change filters and oils from time to time.
 Leaving your machines without proper care for the whole winter is a huge mistake.
 From time to time, it is necessary to start the engine and warm up the machine so that all parts are lubricated again.
 Oils and lubricants need to be changed several times during the winter.